 Advice for Road Users

 The Government has issued travel guidance advice.
 This gives important considerations when traveling in all circumstances.
 As many horse riders are drivers this advice is useful to know, but also when you are considering travelling with you horse.

 Your BHS membership liability insurance is valid during the Covid 19 outbreak.

 According to the World Organisation for Animal Health (OIE) the current spread of Covid-19 is a result of human-to-human transmission, and, to date, there is no evidence that companion animals play a significant role in spreading the disease.
 To date, there have been no reports involving horses.
 Therefore, there is no justification in taking measures against companion animals which may compromise their welfare.

 Keep up to date with your veterinary practice

-There is lots of useful information on this link to help you find out what type of care your vet can offer to your horse: https://www.bva.co.uk/media/3399/bva-guidance-for-veterinary-practices-on-covid19-march-2020.pdf
+Veterinary organisations have published guidance to veterinary practices.
+There is lots of useful information on the links below to help you find out what type of care your vet may be able to offer your horse, depending on the current policies of their individual practice:

 Equine Influenza Vaccinations

 Initial guidance issued to veterinary practices at the start of the lockdown recommended that equine influenza vaccinations were not provided by veterinary practices.
 Updated guidance issued in mid-April by a number of veterinary organisations, advises that certain routine procedures such as the administration of vaccinations could resume if risk-assessed on an individual case-by-case basis.